Ad Noctum: Circuit(ry is Dark)

 “Unless he really deserves it,” the soldier growls.

 “Should I be writing this down?”
-Rush asks dryly.
-“Making an itemized list, perhaps?”
+Rush asks.

 “To whom are you speaking?”
 The woman in white insists.

-“And that’d be our cue,” his doppelgänger says, glancing at the woman in white, then stepping forward to hand Rush his half-finished cigarette.
+“And that’d be our cue.”
+His doppelgänger offers Rush his half-finished cigarette.

-“Good luck,” his doppelgänger grins at him.
+“Good luck.”
+His doppelgänger grins.
 “Don’t burn the multiverse down.”

-“And don’t give up,” his kind-eyed soldier adds.
+“And don’t give up,” the kind-eyed soldier adds.

 They vanish.